-In connection with the acquisition of the Val Verde gathering system, we announced our intention to increase our annual distribution by 10 cents per unit, effective with the distribution to be declared in July 2002 and payable in August 2002.
-This increase raises our annual distribution rate to \$2.40 per unit and represents the fifth increase in cash distributions in the past three years.
-The first distribution payable on the units offered hereby will be made in August 2002 with respect to the second guarter of 2002.
+In connection with the acquisition of the Val Verde gathering system, we increased our annual distribution by 10 cents per unit, effective with the distribution paid August 8, 2002.
+This increase raised our annual distribution rate to \$2.40 per unit and represents the fifth increase in cash distributions in the past three years.
+The first distribution payable on the units offered by this prospectus and prospectus supplement will be declared in October 2002 and payable in November 2002 with respect to the third quarter of 2002.